Songtech-0912/notli-notes/README.md

 ## Credits

 Some images used are my custom images, some are linked from external resources and **not** my work.
 I have not fully completed crediting all the external images I use.
 Help with this would be appreciated.

-## Download

-You can download these notes as PDFs if you wish.

-> This will be implemented soon, but you can't right now

-## Roadmap/Work in progress

-- [x] Display formulas properly with Mathjax
-  - Currently all LaTeX formulas are displayed verbatim as $$s which look horrible, which is why this is neccesary
-- [x] Host the notes online with a website
-- [x] Integrate TailwindCSS Typography to make notes look nice
-- [x] Switch to KaTeX for correct chemical/mathematical equation rendering; currently work-in-progress
-- [x] Big refactor
-- [ ] Auto-format Markdown and HTML code with Prettier
-- [ ] Full documentation on how to edit, modify or use GitHub with notes
-- [ ] Publish PDF versions in GitHub Releases
-- [ ] Include a search bar to easily find key terms in each of the notes
-- [ ] Improve UI of website and do redesign

 ## Contribution